-D block elements are the elements which can be found from the third group to the twelfth group of the modern periodic table.
+D block elements are the elements that can be found from the third group to the twelfth group of the modern periodic table.
 The valence electrons of these elements fall under the d orbital.
-The first three rows of the d block elements which correspond to the 3d, 4d, and 5d orbitals respectively are given below.
+D block elements are also referred to as transition elements or transition metals.
+The first three rows of the d block elements which correspond to the 3d, 4d, and 5d orbitals, respectively are given in the below article.

 Table of Content